 - 1/4 tsp. vanilla

-- 1 TBLS. grapeseed oil (or vegetable oil)
+- 1 TBLS. avocado oil (or any light vegetable oil)

-- 1/4 cup organic agave nectar (or substitute honey or maple syrup, or your sweetener of choice)
+- 1/4 cup honey or maple syrup (or your sweetener of choice)

 - Marmalade or fruit preserves for spreading on muffins (optional)